smusolino/test-readme/readme.md

 # Test Readme
-This is a projecto to test the readme.io tool
+This is a project to test the readme.io tool